 If you choose to go for a narrow, more targeted niche, you can use this formula to define your niche:

 “Branding (= your topic) your website (= making it more specific) for female entrepreneurs (= addressing your target audience)”.

-As usual, I’d love if you could do me the favour of pinning this post to your favourite Pinterest boards if you found it helpful.
+As usual, I’d love if you could do me the favor of pinning this post to your favorite Pinterest boards if you found it helpful.
 And of course, feel free to share your thoughts in the comments!

 Make sure to subscribe to my newsletter if you want to be notified when I post the next blog post in the Roadmap to a Successful Online Business series!